IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 - Erratum: A document that contains only grammatical corrections to, or corrections of errors introduced during the publishing process of, an existing IEEE standard.
 An erratum is based on the comparison of the final balloted version of the standard as compared to the published version.

-IEEE Standards Project Editors can assist Sponsors in determining whether an amendment or revision is appropriate.
+IEEE Standards Project Editors can assist Standards Committees in determining whether an amendment or revision is appropriate.

 IEEE standards may be in one of three states of activity: